 Since January 2022, the core team has met monthly at the Spring Grove pub, followed by the revived Green Drinks hosted by Damon.
 Marilyn has been acting as secretary, Paul has continued as treasurer, Peter and the energy group have continued meeting monthly on-line and offering advice when requested, and Canbury Community Garden has flourished.
 TTK members continued to participate in various Council-hosted Covid recovery subgroups, as well as participating in meetings of the nascent Climate Emergency Centre and the Transition Network.
 More detailed reports from the various TTK projects up to this April have been shared already on-line and will be included in the minutes of this AGM.

-To save bandwidth/space, and given the material, this is only in mono, and the FLAC hasn't been put up.
+To save bandwidth/space, and given the material, this is only in mono.
+The FLAC has not been put up either.

-This was recorded at the Spring Grove pub (outside for covid hygiene).
-There are various background noises and piped musak that could not be dodged.
+This was recorded at the Spring Grove pub.
+(Outside for covid hygiene.)
+There were various background noises and piped musak that could not be dodged.